23.02.2026

-In the Bay of Bothnia, there is up to 70 cm thick fast ice in the northern archipelagos and up to 30cm thick fast ice in the southern part.
-At sea there is 20-40cm thick, very close ice in the north, further south there is level ice outside the coasts and 10-30cm thick, very close ice at sea.
-The Quark is mostly covered by close to very close ice and at the coast there is 15–40 cm thick fast ice.
-Along the coast of the Bothnian Sea, there is level ice and up to 35 cm thick fast ice, further out new ice.
-In the Gulf of Finland, there is 20–40 cm thick fast ice in the east and 10-35cm thick fast ice along the northern coast.
-East of about 25°E the sea is covered by close to very close, 5-25cm thick ice in the south and level ice in the north.
-The Gulf of Riga is covered by new ice and in the northeast, there is 15-40cm thick fast ice or very close ice.
-Elsewhere in the Baltic region, new ice drifts outside the coast in places and in sheltered places like the Bodden¬waters around Rügen and the lagoons in the south and southeast there is fast ice as well as very close ice, partly thicker than 30 cm.
-Ice is present in places along the North Sea coast.
+In the Bay of Bothnia, there fast ice along the coasts, up to 80 cm thick in the north and up to 45cm thick in the south.
+At sea there is very close ice, 20-45cm thick in the north and 10-40cm thick in the south.
+The Quark is covered by close ice and at the coast there is up to 50 cm thick fast ice.
+Along the coast of the Bothnian Sea, there is level ice and up to 45 cm thick fast ice, further out open water and new ice.
+In the Gulf of Finland, there is 20–45 cm thick fast ice in the east and 10-40cm thick fast ice along the northern coast.
+At sea there is very close ice, 20-40cm thick in the east thinning out towards the west.
+The Gulf of Riga is covered by mostly 5-25cm thick very close ice and up to 50cm thick fast ice is present in the northeast.
+Elsewhere in the Baltic region, open water or new ice is present outside the coast at places and in sheltered places like the Bodden¬waters around Rügen and the lagoons in the south and southeast there is fast ice as well as very close ice, 10-50cm thick.
+Close ice is drifting in the Pomeranian Bay.

 News